Wisdom Tooth Extraction in dubai

 Why Should You Have Your Wisdom Tooth Removed?

-Your dentist will examine through X-ray if your wisdom teeth are not erupting normally.
-If not treated or extracted immediately, an abnormally growing wisdom tooth could lead to an infection called pericoronitis.
-Here are the most common cases why wisdom tooth extraction is recommended:
+If your wisdom teeth are not erupting normally, your dentist will examine them through X-ray.
+An abnormally growing wisdom tooth could lead to an infection called pericoronitis if not treated or extracted immediately.
+Here are the most common causes why wisdom tooth extraction is recommended:

 Impacted teeth

-Your teeth are trapped in your jawbone or gums which could cause a lot of pain.
+When your teeth are stuck in your jawbone or gums, it can cause a lot of pain.

 Wrong angle